 Greenville is a fast growing town in northwest South Carolina.
-Although about 60,000 people live in the city proper, the MSA area including Spartanburg approaches 1 million.
+Although 70,720 (2020 Census), people live in the city proper, the MSA area including Spartanburg, approaches 1 million.
 Greenville has an interesting downtown and several great neighborhoods.
 Downtown Greenville is unique in that it is located right at its scenic falls and along a beautiful park and trail system.
 Home to many restaurants, boutiques, and weekly festivals, the downtown is busy even on Sunday mornings.
 The Haywood Mall is a major mall in the area.
 The downtown has been the subject of intense and successful redevelopment efforts It won Great American Main Street awards from the National Trust for Historical Preservation in 2003 and 2009.
 The city has a diverse industrial and commercial base with manufacturing plant including Michelin.
 It is home to a number of colleges and technical colleges, including Furman University and Bob Jones University.
 It is host to several minor league sports teams including Drive, the Class A affiliate of the Boston Red Sox, who even have a replica "Green Monster" to enjoy.
 This is a thriving community for the arts.
 See our detailed article about Greenville

 Watch this short Youtube video presented by VisitGreenvilleSC

 Where to Retire in Greenville-SC and Home Prices

 Greenville has many wonderful neighborhoods for boomers as well as families and people of all ages.
 Some retirees are buying condos or townhomes in or near the downtown and its 100 restaurants.
 It also have many developments: Greenville active adult and 55+ communities